petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-report.md

 {bdg-secondary}`Available 7.4+`

-When you upgrade data, it's important to know the changes made and any issues that occurred.
+When you perform upgrades, it is important to know the changes made and any issues that occurred.
 The upgrade report captures this information in a report that include these details:

 * Execution date and time
 * Total execution time of the upgrade